robertopauletto/pylangtoolwrapper/README.md

 ### Interfaces

-There is a simple Tkinter GUI implementation in the `gui` folder
+There is a simple Tkinter GUI implementation in the `pylanggui` folder